cltk/cltk/docs/installation.rst

    pip install astroid gnureadline readline requests requests-toolbelt numpy

-If these all install correctly, move onto the CLTK:
+If these all install correctly, move on to the CLTK:

 .. code-block:: python

    pip install cltk

-Source
+From source
 ======

 The `CLTK source is available at GitHub <https://github.com/kylepjohnson/cltk>`_.
 To build from source, install the above requirements as above, and then clone and run within the repository's root directory: